 Pesach, Easter, Spring Full Moon

-This year, Christians of the Western rite — it includes primarily Catholics, but also adherents of Protestant and several other churches — celebrate Easter on March 31st.
-The same holiday, according to the Orthodox church calendar, falls on May 5th, that is 5 weeks later.
-This is the maximum possible difference between the dates of Easter of different traditions.
-On the other hand, in some years they coincide.
+This year, Christians of the Western rite — it includes primarily Catholics, but also adherents of Protestant and several other churches — celebrate Easter on April 9.
+Believers of the Orthodox denomination mostly adhere to their own Easter, according to which this holiday falls on April 16.
+There are years when the difference between the Easter dates of different traditions reaches 4 or 5 weeks, and sometimes they coincide.
 Why does this happen?
 To answer this question, we will have to delve into the intricacies of chronology and remember a little astronomy.

 https://universemagazine.com/wp-content/uploads/2023/04/img_pesah-1024x690.jpg